Does Car Insurance Pay for Pothole Damage?

 Whether potholes are caused by water freezing between cracks in the road, or the soil under the road subsiding, potholes are a fact of life on roadways across the country.

 Your first instinct when it comes to vehicle damage caused by poor roads is to blame the people responsible for maintaining those roads.
 Whether it is the city, county or state, it is tempting to just send them the bill after hitting that monster bump in the road.
+However, you may have other options on getting your car repair costs covered when damaged from a pothole.

-Cities can reimburse you for pothole damage
+Cities may reimburse you for pothole damage

 And, depending on where you live, that can be a winning strategy.
 Some cities have a formal process for filing a pothole damage claim.
 For example, Chicago will pay for some pothole damages if you go through their paperwork process and submit your receipts or written estimates.
 New York has a similar process.